Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 1 April 2026 13.01.56 UTC
+- WIB: Rabu, 1 April 2026 14.49.06 UTC
-- WITA: Rabu, 1 April 2026 14.01.56 UTC
+- WITA: Rabu, 1 April 2026 15.49.06 UTC
-- WIT: Rabu, 1 April 2026 15.01.56 UTC
+- WIT: Rabu, 1 April 2026 16.49.06 UTC

 Kutipan Inspiratif:
-"Life is like a steering wheel, it only takes one small move to change your entire direction."
+"Technology gives us the facilities that lessen the barriers of time and distance - the telegraph and cable, the telephone, radio, and the rest."

-Kategori: motivational
+Kategori: technology